 Netflix, in many ways, is on a march to dominance.
 But it's one that local providers intend to deter, even if it means linking up with ostensible enemies.

 The joint venture is a response seen across Europe to address the persistent Netflix question.
 In France, another triumvirate has risen, this time an alliance among public France Télévisions and private T1 and M6.
 Their objective is to launch a diversified OTT platform, named Salto, that offers a high-quality experience with intuitive controls.
-Content to be featured will range among entertainment, news magazines, special events, sports, U.S programming, movies and French fictions.
+Content to be featured will range from entertainment, news magazines, special events, sports, U.S programming, movies, and French fiction.
 The service will be offered on a monthly subscription basis with different tiers and add-ons.

-France Télévisions hasn't stopped there, instead reaching over borders to link up with Italy-based Rai and Germany-based ZDF to forge a partnership literally called "the Alliance."
-The pact joins the production houses in a bid to cooperatively finance, create and produce ambitious scripted content designed to gain audiences not only in Europe, but also in America and beyond.
-Additionally, the Alliance has broadcasted a call for unity to other public entities, inviting the aforementioned RTVE, Belgian RTBF and Swiss RTS to collaborate.
+France Télévisions hasn't stopped there, instead of reaching over borders to link up with Italy-based Rai and Germany-based ZDF to forge a partnership literally called "the Alliance."
+The pact joins the production houses in a bid to cooperatively finance, create and produce ambitious scripted content designed to gain audiences not only in Europe but also in America and beyond.
+Additionally, the Alliance has broadcasted a call for unity to other public entities, inviting the aforementioned RTVE, Belgian RTBF, and Swiss RTS to collaborate.

 European businesses may have a pathway forward to compete, but stemming the rising tide of Netflix will be difficult.
 The company added nearly 7 million subscribers in quarter three, with some 6 million coming from international markets.

 Which billing platform is right for B2C subscriptions?Download